markNZed/TaskFlow/nodes/README.md

 The `update` sends a diff, not the entire object, this helps to avoid different Processors over-writing parts of the Task they are not modifying.
 The last state of the task received is stored in `task.node.origTask` which is used to compute the diff before sending to the Hub.

-The Processor receives commands from the Hub via `task.hub.command` and only the Hub writes to `task.hub`.
+The Processor receives commands from the Hub via `task.hub.command`.

 The Processor abstraction is useful during development.
 For example, create a new Processor by copying and renaming an existing one, then allocate a single Task Function to this new processor and remove it from the old processor, now you can experiment with refactoring the Processor without breaking all Task Functions.